speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 What starship you acquire is the second impactful decision you make when you adopt the space portion of your campaign.
 Each size category of starship has unique and tangible features, and determines what kind of crew your starship can support.
 A Small starship, for instance, can support 1-2 crew members at tier 0, while a Medium starship can support an entire adventuring party.
 At larger sizes, the crew shifts into the hundreds and thousands of crew members a ship can support.

 #### Tier
-Once you've obtained your starship—through any number of ways—you gain the ability to upgrade your ship.
+Once you've obtained your starshipï¿½through any number of waysï¿½you gain the ability to upgrade your ship.
 Typically, like deployments, starships are obtained at tier 0.
 A tier 0 ship is typically newly constructed, or otherwise not yet battle tested or broken in.

 Starting off at tier 0 marks the beginning of your starships journey and evolution.
-Over time, with the use of resources and workers—and credits—a starship can be upgraded from tier 0 all the way up to tier 5, unlocking unique features—and choices—as it improves.
+Over time, with the use of resources and workersï¿½and creditsï¿½a starship can be upgraded from tier 0 all the way up to tier 5, unlocking unique featuresï¿½and choicesï¿½as it improves.

 #### Hit Points and Hit Dice
-Your starship’s hit points define how tough your ship is in combat and other dangerous situations.
+Your starshipï¿½s hit points define how tough your ship is in combat and other dangerous situations.
 Your hit points are determined by your Hit Dice (short for Hit Point Dice).

 At tier 0, your starship has a varying quantity and size of Hit Die, depending on its size category.
 Your starship starts with hit points equal to the highest roll of that die, as well as the average roll for each additional Hit Die.
 You also add your Constitution modifier to each die.
 This is your **hit point maximum**.

-Record your starship’s hit points on your starship sheet.
+Record your starshipï¿½s hit points on your starship sheet.
 Also record the type of Hit Die your starship uses and the number of Hit Dice it has.
-After you conduct repairs, you can spend Hit Dice to regain hit points (see “Repairs” in the Adventuring section).
+After you conduct repairs, you can spend Hit Dice to regain hit points (see ï¿½Repairsï¿½ in the Adventuring section).

 \columnbreak